Here are some questions you might have about Walk to Tuk.

 - Split your team into two teams.

-- Check the website to see if there are other team from your community that people could join.
+- Check the website to see if there are other teams from your community that people could join.

 No. Only time in hours or minutes spent exercising can be submitted by team captains.